Dallas Goedert Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Matchup vs. Denver

-- The 239.6 yards per game the Broncos are allowing through the air makes them the NFL's eighth-ranked pass defense.
+- The Broncos are conceding 239.6 passing yards per game this season, the NFL's eighth-ranked pass defense.

-- The Broncos have surrendered 11 touchdowns through the air (1.2 per game).
-They are fourth in the league in that category.
+- The Broncos have given up 11 passing TDs this season (1.2 per game), ranking them fourth among NFL defenses.

 Recent Performances